sheerun/ava-spec/README.md

 $ npm install --save-dev ava-spec
 ```

+You still run tests with `ava` command.
+The only thing that changes are tests themselves.

 ## Usage

 First of all, you can use `ava-spec` as a drop-in for ava: